kyma-project/community/concepts/observability-configurable-monitoring/05-concept.md

 ### OTLP Push Support

-**Push support will be provided via OTLP only via the central deployment**
+**Push support will be provided using OTLP only with the central deployment**

 A central collector, which listens for OTLP metrics, will be part of the setup.
-This dedicated central collector runs independent from the pull-based daemonset as the criterias for scaling are different.
-The central deployment mainly will auto-scale on resource consumption related to the incoming OTLP traffic.
+This dedicated central collector runs independently from the pull-based daemonset because the criteria for scaling are different.
+The central deployment will auto-scale on resource consumption related to the incoming OTLP traffic.
 The related service port can be used for pushing custom metrics of any kind.
-Also, that instance will be configurable via the telemetry-operators MetricPipeline resource.
-In future it might be used for other kind of signals like traces as well.
+Also, the central deployment will be configurable with the MetricPipeline resource managed by the new Telemetry Operator component.
+In the future, it might also be used for other kinds of signals (like traces).

 ### Kubernetes and Kyma Integration